nsidc/gi_cat_driver/README.md

 Rubydoc API documentation is available at http://rubydoc.info/gems/gi_cat_driver/

 ## Version History
+* 0.2.3
+  * Changed the harvest to be sequential. (one resource won't start harvest till the current one is completed or timeout)
 * 0.2.2
   * Added new methods to create and delete profiles
   * Fixed harvester request headers and now work properly